 There aren’t many rails in South America, so buses are the way to go.
 Argentina’s buses will spoil you into thinking you’re royalty.
 Hot meals, reclining seats that allow you to lay down, and even wine and champagne are not uncommon on certain trips, all at a fraction of the price of flying.
 Peru’s roads and buses have been described as dodgy and dangerous, but we experienced nothing but comfort and safety while we were there.
 Overland travel in Bolivia is an “experience,” but hey, you’re in Bolivia.
 It’s not going to be all sunshine and rainbows, but you’re guaranteed to come out of this stunningly beautiful country with some classic public transportation stories.

 Costs vary from country to country throughout South America.
 Overall, traveling in South America is very affordable.
 In a country like Bolivia, it’s not uncommon to be able to get by on $20USD/day or less.
-Living it up a bit would cause you to spend more, but a $50/day budget would have you living like a king.
-On the whole, we spent $88USD/day total (for both my wife and I) during our five plus months in South America (in 2008-2009).
+Living it up a bit would cause you to spend more, but a $50/day budget would have you living pretty nice in most countries.
+On the whole, we averaged $44USD/day/person during our five plus months in South America.
 Those costs includes hiking the Inca Trail to Machu Picchu (nearly $1000USD for both of us), riding the World’s Most Dangerous Road, going on a 4-day jungle pampas tour and a 4-day Salt Flats tour in Bolivia, renting a Buenos Aires apartment for a month, and traveling in Patagonia for 5 weeks during high season.

 South America is huge, so breaking down every country in one article would be tough to do, so we are going to split them up.
 We’ll cover Peru, Bolivia, Argentina, and Chile in this one, and we’ll cover the rest in future articles.